Base44 built-in emails

 Can I combine different email options in the same app?

 Yes.
 You do not need to choose a single email approach for your entire app.
-Many apps use built-in emails for low volume or early product flows, rely on Resend for external recipients and higher value transactional or marketing emails, use tasks for delayed sequences, reminders, and recurring messages, and reserve custom domains for any communication that carries their brand.Some teams also connect a separate in house or specialist provider through backend functions or custom integrations for specific cases.
+Many apps use built-in emails for low volume or early product flows, rely on Resend for external recipients and higher value transactional or marketing emails, use automations for delayed sequences, reminders, and recurring messages, and reserve custom domains for any communication that carries their brand.Some teams also connect a separate in house or specialist provider through backend functions or custom integrations for specific cases.
 This mix lets you move individual flows to more advanced options as your needs grow without having to rework your whole app at once.

 Can I use Zapier to send emails from my app?